chainer/chainerrl/examples/grasping/README.md

-# Examples for a Bullet-based grasping manipulation environment
+# Bullet-based robotic grasping

-This directory contains example scripts that learns to grasp objects in an environment simulated by Bullet, a physics simulator.
+This directory contains example scripts that learn to grasp objects in an environment simulated by Bullet, a physics simulator.

 ![Grasping](../../assets/grasping.gif)